nyawanga/date_managers/README.md

 - 1_week/2_week/n_week: start from the start_date provided

-The interval should return start_date  that should be inclusive and end_date that is exclusive i.e not included in the target date range for example:
+For each interval, it should return start date  that should be inclusive and end date that is exclusive but the final range `MUST` include the provided end_date.
+For example:
-`Given input start_date 2022-01-01 and end_date 2022-01-03 with daily interval we get back these pairs:

 ```
+Given input start_date 2022-01-01 and end_date 2022-01-03 with daily interval we get back these pairs:

 2022-01-01 2022-01-02
 2022-01-02 2022-01-03
 2022-01-03 2022-01-04